pau-minoves/jseats/README.md

 JSeats is a java implementation of common electoral seat allocation algorithms.

+Questions, bugs and feature requests are welcome on the [issues](https://github.com/pau-minoves/jseats/issues) section.

 ## Getting started

 The JSeats library offers a seat allocation processor based on the following simple architecture: